Claire McCardell Fashion Designs: let’s look closely at the art!

 CLAIRE MCCARDELL fashion designs

 It’s so bold to see this dress color blocked.
-She didn’t color block that often!
+See how this dress includes details related to the floral dress before?
+Also, Claire McCardell didn’t color block that often.
+In this example, the colorblocking creates asymmetry.

 Leave a Reply